-The best form of frostbite prevention is dressing appropriately for the current, and predicted, temperatures.
+The best form of frostbite prevention is dressing appropriately for the current and predicted temperatures.
 If you must be outside in the cold, it is important to dress defensively in the frigid weather.
 Make sure to cover up as much skin as possible.
 Stay alert and monitor how your skin feels.
-As we head into our first winter wearing masks to prevent the spread of COVID-19, it is important to note that the face masks we have been wearing for the past several months are likely not warm enough to rely on for frostbite prevention.
+It is important to note that the face masks we have been wearing since the beginning of the COVID-19 pandemic are likely not warm enough to rely on for frostbite prevention.
 If you are wearing a mask and plan to be outdoors, choose to wear a thicker mask like a winter balaclava and switch to your standard mask when indoors.

 If you start to feel tingly and numbness, it is important to immediately follow frostbite treatment steps.
 The first step to treating frostbite is to seek immediate shelter and warmth.
 Once indoors, remove any wet clothing and gently rewarm your frostbitten skin with lukewarm water.
 Be cautious to not use hot water, as your numb skin may not be able to recognize how hot the water truly is.
 Do not rub the area.
 If you are experiencing frostbite on your feet or toes, try to avoid walking.
 Doing so can further damage the tissue.
 If you are experiencing severe frostbite it is important to immediately see your doctor for frostbite treatment.
 Severe frostbite can result in loss of damage, dead or infected tissue.

 If you are struggling skin issues and don’t know where to turn, the board-certified dermatologists at Forefront Dermatology are ready to help.
 To find the Forefront dermatologist nearest you, visit the locations page today.